Maryland Eviction Notice

 Step 6: Petition for Warrant of Restitution

-If the tenant does not vacate, the landlord must file a Petition for Warrant of Restitution with the District Court.
-This form must be obtained directly from the court and provided to the sheriff for execution of the eviction.
+If tenants do not vacate, landlords must file a Petition for Warrant of Restitution with the District Court.
+Furthermore, landlords must obtain this form directly from the court and provide it to the sheriff for execution of the eviction.

 Legal Citations